Welcome to Simon Says Stamp Diecember Blog Hop Extravaganza – Day 1.

 Someone was talking about Press’n and Seal paper when I posted a video on my channel talking about this invention.

-So I bought Press’n and Seal as well and I use it for other die cutting applications.
+I bought Press’n and Seal as well and I use it for other die cutting applications.
 However, the sticky fabric shim will allow you to get your die cuts in place since die cutting.
-It offers a completely different solution but it can also be used in the same way you use Press’n and Seal.
-Although it is not transparent it will hold your die cuts like no other.

 I shared various videos using the fabric shim in my Youtube Channel here in case you want to have a look.

-- I store die cuts in this way to keep them read together for the next project.
+- I stored die cuts in this way to keep them read together for the next project.

 Note : wafer dies won’t cut fabric without a metal shim so no worries your dies, your machine, your paper … everything will be ok.
 I haven’t found any other material I can run through the machine together with the paper but if I do I’ll let you know lol.